tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
   heading: "Business Owners and Leaders:"
-  text: 'We provide highly experienced business partners, a "superpowered"
+  text: 'We provide you with highly experienced business partners, a
-    meta-strategy, and pragmatic new tools so you can achieve your leadership and company goals without burning out. '
+    "superpowered" meta-strategy, and pragmatic new tools so you can achieve your leadership and company goals without burning out. '
 postsSection:
   heading: What's new
   subheading: Keep updated with our latest posts and news